heartInsert/Randaugment/README.md

 # randaugment
-an personal  implementation  about randaugment (testing accuracy in  cifar-10)
+an personal  implementation  about Randaugment (testing accuracy in  cifar-10)

 This repo  a  partly  copy  from   https://github.com/DeepVoltaire/AutoAugment  ,it  a  implemetation  about  autoaugment  published by google .
 I  just change some  code  about  operations  selected  way.